alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
     - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Deploy and configure the RDS VMs by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
+- Deploy and configure the NPS VM by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **around 20 minutes** to run.
     - **Troubleshooting:** If you see an error similar to `New-AzResourceGroupDeployment : Resource Microsoft.Compute/virtualMachines/extensions NPS-SHM-<SHM ID>/joindomain' failed with message` you may find this error resolves if you wait and retry later.
 Alternatively, you can try deleting the extension from the `NPS-SHM-<SHM ID> > Extensions` blade in the Azure portal.

-### Configure NPS server
+### Configure NPS
-1. Log in to the NPS Server VM using Microsoft Remote Desktop
+1. Log in to the NPS VM using Microsoft Remote Desktop
     - the private IP address for the SHM NPS VM can be found in the `RG_SHM_NPS` resource group
     - the Username and Password are the same as for `DC1-SHM` and `DC2-SHM` (ie the credentials you used above to Remote Desktop into the domain controller above):
     - To obtain the login credentials again, on the Azure portal navigate to the `RG_SHM_SECRETS` resource group and then the `kv-shm-<SHM ID>` key vault and then select `secrets` on the left hand panel.
     - The username is the `shm-<SHM ID>-vm-admin-username` secret plus the domain, ie `<admin username>@custom domain`
     - The password in the `shm-<SHM ID>-domain-admin-password` secret.
 2. In Server Manager select `Tools > Network Policy Server` (or open the `Network Policy Server` desktop app directly)
-3. Configure NPS server to log to a local text file:
+3. Configure NPS to log to a local text file:
     - Select `NPS (Local) > Accounting` on the left-hand sidebar
       <p align="center">
           <img src="images/deploy_shm/nps_accounting.png" width="80%" title="NPS accounting">